JohannesHaubner/mapMRI/README.md

 # Data

-Download the dataset from https://zenodo.org/communities/mri2fem and extract into
+Download the dataset from https://zenodo.org/communities/mri2fem and move the folder `freesurfer` to
 ```
-Oscar-Image-Registration-via-Transport-Equation/registration/mri2fem-dataset
+Oscar-Image-Registration-via-Transport-Equation/data/
 ```

 # Image pre-processing